 Board Application Must Be Complete

 Upon providing the information required and supporting documents; your agent reviews, and organizes the co-op purchase application and board package.
-Typically, the board will contact you within two to three weeks to schedule an interview.
-This varies widely.
+Typically, the co-op board will contact you within two to three weeks to schedule an interview.
+Times vary widely.
 If you want the apartment, you are going to have to be patient and let the process run its course.
-While waiting for hopefully an interview, it would be prudent to prepare yourself for the questions that may be asked.
+While waiting for hopefully an interview, it would be prudent to prepare yourself for the questions.